-During spring, certain foods can play an important role in stopping allergies.
+During the fall and winter, certain foods can play an important role in helping to prevent flu and ward off allergies.

-Honey: A spoonful of honey a day can prevent colds, asthma, coughing, and seasonal allergies.
-Honey is helpful for two reasons: First, it contains a small amount of bee venom, which is toxic, but has been used to treat clinical asthma, and other allergic diseases.
-Second, it contains pollen, so eating honey can build resistance to allergens.
+A spoonful of honey a day can help prevent flu, coughing, and seasonal allergies.
+Honey is helpful for two reasons: First, it contains a small amount of bee venom, which is toxic, but has been used to treat clinical asthma and other allergic diseases.
+Second, it contains pollen, so eating honey can build resistance to flu and allergens.

-Jujube: Japanese researchers found that jujube or red dates contain a large number of anti-allergic materials.
+Japanese researchers found that jujube, or red dates, contain a large number of anti-flu and allergen properties.
 Here are three ways of taking jujube to prevent allergic reactions; continue until symptoms are gone.
 Be sure to separate the dates before boiling, and do not add sugar.

-Flammulina: A type of edible straw mushroom, flammulina removes metal ions, and other toxins, enhancing the body’s ability to fight allergies.
-Singapore researchers found straw mushrooms contain a protein that can stop asthma, eczema, and other allergic inflammatory diseases.
+A type of edible straw mushroom, flammulina removes metal ions, and other toxins, enhancing the body’s ability to fight flu.
+Singapore researchers found straw mushrooms contain a protein that can help to treat asthma, eczema, and other allergic inflammatory diseases.

-Carrots: Japanese experts found that the β-carotene in carrots can prevent hay fever, allergic dermatitis, and other allergic reaction.
+Japanese experts found that the β-carotene in carrots can help prevent flu, allergic dermatitis, and other allergic reaction.
 In tests conducted on mice, researchers found that β-carotene balances intracellular activity.